How your planning permit is assessed

 We consider what impact the project may have on the neighbours and the surrounding area.
 Examples of impacts include traffic, noise, shadowing, visual amenity, protection of heritage buildings, trees or watercourses.
 We balance all these factors together to determine whether to approve a proposal or not.

-In many cases we must also seek the advice of other internal and external government departments such as drainage/traffic engineers, environmental health (septics), arborists, Coliban Water, Powercor, CFA and water catchment authorities to assist in making a decision.
+In many cases we must also seek the advice of other internal and external government agencies such as drainage/traffic engineers, environmental health (septics), arborists, Coliban Water, Powercor, CFA and water catchment authorities to assist in making a decision.

-Planning permit process
+Typical planning permit process